 This photo had both lens corrections and leveling applied.

 2. Correct Lens Distortions

 Another thing that can really make your image seem “off” is lens distortions.
 These can bend lines that should be straight, make your image seem convex or concave, and/or produce unintended vignetting.
 Lens distortions aren’t something that all photo editing programs can fix, so make sure you learn to use one that has it.
-Adobe Lightroom, DxO Photolab, and RawTherapee, for example, all have automatic lens corrections based on the lens profile of your camera and lens.
+Adobe Lightroom, DxO Photolab, and RawTherapee, for example, all have automatic lens corrections based on your camera and lens profile.
 Others, like Skylum’s Luminar, allow you to do it manually.
 Either way, this is one fix you want to make sure your editing program can handle.